eduvpn/documentation/SERVER_COMPROMISE_RECOVERY.md

 generic problem for HTTP client libraries on all platforms.
-Support for revocation checking is either incomplete, or missing, or difficult to enable conditionally, i.e. not all servers support it, so we need a secure way to inform the client it MUST enforce it.
+Support for revocation checking is either incomplete, or missing, or difficult to enable conditionally, i.e. not all servers support it, so we need a secure way to inform the client it MUST enforce it to prevent "downgrade" attack where OCSP verification can be disabled (again) by the attacker.

-This means that a MITM attack can be performed without the client ever finding out that something is wrong, even after the TLS certificate has been revoked.
+Not solving this means that a MITM attack can be performed without the client ever finding out that something is wrong, even after the TLS server certificate has been revoked.

 ## Solutions